 Trampoline Related Injuries Among Children Are On The Rise!

-As fun as trampolines are, they can be a little dangerous.
+As fun as backyard trampolines are, they can be a little dangerous.
+This can be sad news for your 2 year old trampoline addict.

 Did you know that there are about 3000 trampoline injuries that are reported each year?
 They are the second biggest cause of injuries on play equipment that end up in hospital treatments.
 Children between the ages of five and nine are the most frequently injured, however, an alarming number of injuries are also reported in children below 5 years of age.